csound-flossmanual/csound-floss/book/03-i-functional-syntax.md

 But why is the _random_ opcode here performing at i-rate, and not at k- or a-rate?
-This is, so to say, pure random --- it happens because in the Csound soruces the i-rate variant of this opcode is written first.^[See <https://github.com/csound/csound/blob/develop/Opcodes/uggab.c>, line 2085] &nbsp;If the k-rate variant were first, the above code failed.
+This is, so to say, pure random --- it happens because in the Csound soruces the i-rate variant of this opcode is written first.^[See <https://github.com/csound/csound/blob/develop/Opcodes/uggab.c>, line 2085] If the k-rate variant were first, the above code failed.

 So it is both, clearer and actually required, to explicitly declare at which rate a function is to be performed.
 This code claims that _poscil_ runs at a-rate, _linseg_ and _expseg_ run at k-rate, and _random_ runs at i-rate here: